anhthi-ieig/curiculum-vitae/script.md

 - Contribution
   .
 Developing Loginow - a flagship feature for creating transport cargo orders.
 By working closely, we have delivered that feature on time, the number of orders in that month increase efficiently
   .
-Research and develop an incoming/outgoing call feature using Stringee API .
-Maintain and develop the Ops Tool base on Operation department's requirements
+Research and develop an incoming/outgoing call feature using Stringee API

 ## KMS: 10/2017 - 06/2019